Nikon D7500 vs Sony A6500

 - More heavily discounted: Has been on the market for longer (launched in October 2016).

-If the count of relative strengths (bullet points above) is taken as a measure, the A6500 emerges as the winner of the match-up (13 : 10 points).
+If the count of relative strengths (bullet points above) is taken as a measure, the A6500 is the clear winner of the contest (14 : 10 points).
 However, the pertinence of the various camera strengths will differ across photographers, so that you might want to weigh individual camera traits according to their importance for your own imaging needs before making a camera decision.
 A professional sports photographer will view the differences between cameras in a way that diverges from the perspective of a street photog, and a person interested in family portraits has distinct needs from a landscape shooter.
 Hence, the decision which camera is best and worth buying is often a very personal one.

 How about other alternatives?
 Do the specifications of the Nikon D7500 and the Sony A6500 place the cameras among the top in their class?
 Find out in the latest Best DSLR Camera and Best Mirrorless Interchangeable Lens Camera listings whether the two cameras rank among the cream of the crop.